WorldVistA/VistA/Documentation/ImportGTM.rst

   Restored 2349289 lines in 26037 routines

-Once the import process finishes, you can verify if it was succesful by visiting the "Output directory" from a terminal and using the "ls" command.
+Once the import process finishes, you can verify if it was succesful by changing to the "Output directory" from a terminal and using the ``ls`` command.
 This command should show a large collection of "\*.m" files that were created during the import process.

-If you expect to use this testing beyond the XINDEX capacity, there is another .ro file that you should import.
+If you expect to use this environment beyond just using the XINDEX testing capability, there is another .ro file that you should import.
 It is found in the Testing/Setup directory called \"ZTLOAD1.ro\".
-It contains a new copy of the ZTLOAD1.m file which contains modifications that remove some transaction processing code that fails only on the GT.M platform.
+It contains a new copy of the ZTLOAD1.m file which contains modifications that improve compatibility with the GT.M platform.

 .. parsed-literal::

   Formfeed delimited <No>? :usertype:`<ENTER>`
-  Input Device: <terminal>: :usertype:`/home/osehra/Downloads/VistA/Testing/Setup/ZTLOAD1.ro`
+  Input Device: <terminal>: :usertype:`/home/osehra/VistA/Testing/Setup/ZTLOAD1.ro`

   Routines

-  Output directory:  :usertype:`/home/osehra/Downloads/VistA/r/`
+  Output directory:  :usertype:`/home/vista/r/`

   ZTLOAD1

   Restored ...

 Then, import these two routines from using the ^%RI utility.
-The next step is to use the newly imported ZGI routine to import the VistA globals from the repository
+The next step is to import the VistA globals from the repository:

 .. parsed-literal::

- GTM> :usertype:`W $$LIST^ZGI("/path-to/VistA/globals.lst")`
+ VISTA> H
+ $ :usertype:`while read global; do mupip load \"$global\"; done < /home/osehra/VistA/globals.lst`

-This will take the globals.lst file and use the entries in it to tell GT.M to import that .zwr file.
+This will take the globals.lst file and use the entries in it to tell GT.M to import each .zwr file.

-While the routine is running, the names of the .zwr files will be printed to the screen as they are being processed.
+While the import is running, the names of the .zwr files will be printed to the screen as they are being processed.
 This is going through the OSEHRA Code base and importing all of the .zwr files from each package.
-The final package imported is the \"Wounded Injured and Ill Warriors".
-After the last global is imported, the program will return to the GT.M prompt.
+After the last global is imported, the program will return to the shell prompt.

 Configure the VistA Environment
 ---------------------------------
 Some configuration within the VistA environment is necessary before you have a full VistA instance.

 The text below shows the routine that need to be run to configure the VistA instance.
 The ZTMGRSET routine will configure the VistA instance by renaming some system-specific routines.
 This is done using the command:

 .. parsed-literal::

+  $ :usertype:`mumps -dir`

-  GTM> :usertype:`D ^ZTMGRSET`
+  VISTA> :usertype:`D ^ZTMGRSET`

   ZTMGRSET Version 8.0 Patch level **34,36,69,94,121,127,136,191,275,355,446**